nfdi4objects/n4o-graph-importer/README.md

 #### PUT /collection/

-Replace the list of registered collections.
+Initially register a list of collections.
 Only allowed if the current list is empty.
 Collections metadata must conform to the Collection JSON Schema.

 *The metadata is not imported into the triple store!*